moorara/milad.dev/content/posts/ad-platform.md

 <br/>![Ad Marketplace](/images/ad-marketplace.png)<br/>

 Ad placement is a [multi-objective optimization](https://en.wikipedia.org/wiki/Multi-objective_optimization) (MOO) problem.
-Many factors needed to be taken into account and be optimized:
+There are many factors needed to be taken into account and be optimized:

   - Relevancy
   - Advertiser Value